 Although it's unlikely to be cancer, it's important to speak to a GP so they can investigate.
 Finding cancer early means it's easier to treat.

 If your GP suspects cancer, they'll refer you to a specialist – usually within 2 weeks.

 Changes in bowel habits

-Speak to a GP if you've noticed these changes and it's lasted for 3 weeks or more:
+Speak to a GP if you've noticed changes in your usual bowel habits and it's lasted for 3 weeks or more.